MikeTam1021/friendly-101/docs/homebrew.rst

 Installing Python
 -----------------

 Django is written in the `Python <https://www.python.org/>`_ programming language, and as such `requires Python <https://docs.djangoproject.com/en/1.7/intro/install/#install-python>`_ to run.
 OS X comes with a pre-installed version of Python.
-Let's find out where that installation currently lives.
+Let's find out where that installation currently lives and which version it is.

 .. code-block:: bash

    $ which python
    /usr/bin/python
+   $ python --version
+   Python 2.7.5

-This version of Python is a little bit old by now, and it's the globally accessible version.
+This version of Python is the globally accessible version and a little bit old by now.
 To remedy these issues, let's use Homebrew to install a newer version of Python.

 .. code-block:: bash